jamesrp13/Alarm/README.md

     * note: If the compiler throws an error, it is likely because your protocol must be of type class
 4. Update the `switchValueChanged` IBAction to check if a delegate is assigned, and if so, call the delegate protocol function
 5. Adopt the protocol in the `AlarmListTableViewController` class
-6. Implement the `switchCellSwitchValueChanged` delegate method to capture the alarm as a variable, toggle alarm's enabled property and reload the table view
+6. Implement the `switchCellSwitchValueChanged` delegate function to capture the alarm as a variable, toggle alarm's enabled property and reload the table view
     * Instead of toggling the alarm's enabled property from a view controller, you should create a function on the `AlarmController` called `toggleEnabled(alarm: Alarm)` that will change the alarm's underlying enabled property, and simply call this function from your `switchCellSwitchValueChanged` function.
 This is because the model controller should be in charge of all things model related.

 ### Wire up the Alarm Detail Table View and implement the `updateWith` pattern.